Grow Up: The Basics of How to Create a Thriving Urban Vertical Garden

 1. Pick Your Perfect Spot

 Look for a sunny spot.
 If you’re growing veggies or herbs, they’ll need at least 4 to 6 hours of sunlight a day.
-Some plants like tomato, cucumber, and watermelon prefer 8 hours.
+Some plants, like tomatoes, cucumbers, and watermelon, prefer 8 hours.
 For shadier spaces, consider shade-loving plants like ferns or spinach.

 2. Choose Your Structure